rcullito/mapquest/README.md

 ```

+reset-index

+(reset-index map)

-`reset-index` - takes a map, and assigns its values to keys starting from 0
+takes a map, and assigns its values to keys starting from 0

 ```
 (reset-index {3 "rock" 4 "pebble" 6 "stone"})